Knowledge base

 - When you create a new site within the network, by naming it for example

-This guide provides tips to perform operations related to a WordPress site, which notably allows you to…
+This guide provides tips to perform operations related to a WordPress site, which allows, among other things, to…

-- … change the domain name of a WordPress site,
+- … modify the domain name of a WordPress site,

 - … backup an entire WordPress site…